LSE-NYU Research Seed Fund

 2 Significance: The Panel will consider the ambition and significance of the research idea.
 Why is this research important and timely?
 Why do we need it and how critical is the question it will answer?

-3 Implementation: Quality of the methodology and research design.
-The panel will consider the scientific merit, rigour and feasability of the research method and implementation plan, the strenghth of the research design, feasability and timeline of the project.
+3 Implementation: Research-focused projects: Quality of the methodology and research design.
+The Panel will consider the scientific merit, rigour, and feasibility of the research method and implementation plan, the strength of the research design, feasibility and timeline of the project.
+Workshop-focused projects: Quality of the proposed implementation plan.
+The panel will consider the suitability of the project’s chosen format, the clarity of objectives and expected outputs, the extent to which proposed activities are concrete enough to deliver the intended outcomes, as well as the practicality and feasibility of the timeline.

 4 Potential: The Panel will consider how the project, if funded, may: 1) result in external joint funding proposals, identifying potential funders or schemes; and/or 2) contribute high quality, peer-reviewed co-authored research papers for publication in top journals in the relevant field of research and/or high-quality policy-related papers; and/or 3) strengthen long-term academic collaboration between LSE and NYU.